FAQs (Frequently Asked Questions)

 Yes.
 In the United States, students are expected to attend all classes and participate in class.
 Students who cannot attend a class should inform the instructor beforehand.

 Yes.
 Students in ESL Writing, Reading, and Speaking/Listening are required to attend tutoring sessions.
-Tutoring is free, fun, and a natural, practical way to practice what you've learned in class.
+Tutoring is a natural and practical way to practice what you've learned in class.

 You may receive lower grades in your classes or even fail your classes, depending on how much information, participation, tests, and work you miss.
 Consult with your instructor and advisors.